clivepato93/Projects/README.md

 NOTE

-# version 3 will be using python's datetime module in order to make the webscrape based on date logic will be revisiting this project
+# version 3 will be using python's datetime module in order to make the webscraping based on date logic will be revisiting this project